segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/destination-plugins/survicate-react-native.md

 ***track***

-In the SurvicateDestination plugin, the track method from Segment is used as the invokeEvent method in Survicate.
+In the SurvicateDestination plugin, the Track method from Segment is used as the invokeEvent method in Survicate.
 This means that when you track an event in Segment, it will be invoked in Survicate.

 #### Screen